lch99310/chunghao_lee/content/posts/2025-10-21 PM 的本質/index.md

 title = 'The Essence of PM: An Integrative Leader and Problem Solver Driving Cross-Functional Collaboration Through Ownership'
 +++

-PM 的本質：以所有權驅動跨職能協作的整合型領導者與問題解決者
+**The Essence of PM: An Integrative Leader and Problem Solver Driving Cross-Functional Collaboration Through Ownership** PM 的本質：以所有權驅動跨職能協作的整合型領導者與問題解決者

 Regardless of whether the title is Product Manager, Project Manager, or Program Manager, the core essence of the “PM” role does not lie in whether one manages a product, a project, or a program, but in whether one embodies an ownership mindset—taking ultimate accountability for the assigned domain and ensuring its continuous alignment with and advancement toward the organization’s strategic objectives.